vicomte/paper-portal-teleport/README.md

 - **Pair ID** - Unique identifier (e.g., `TP-f6e542e9`)
 - **Label** - `α` for first placed, `β` for second placed
 - **Status** - Green `●` = paired and ready, Red `○` = waiting for pair

+### Custom Naming with Signs

+You can give each teleport block a custom name by attaching a sign:

+1. Hold any sign type in your hand (**Important:** Don't be holding a sign while running from a creeper when you want to teleport!)
+2. Right-click directly on the teleport block to place the sign
+3. Write your desired name on the sign (all lines are combined)
+4. The hologram will update to show your custom name instead of the pair ID

+Supported sign types:
+- Wall signs (attached to the side)
+- Standing signs (on top)
+- Hanging signs (below the block)
+- Wall hanging signs (attached to the side)

+Each block in a pair can have its own name - for example, name one "Home" and the other "Mine".
+Remove the sign to revert to the default pair ID display.

 ## Configuration